Have fleetwide catches stayed within quotas?

 - Quota balancing is better in the sector compared to the common pool.

 - Sector program had no quota overages, while the common pool had 3 since 2010.

 This indicator shows the amount of fish caught compared to the total catch limit.

 Baseline: Before Catch Share Program

-Prior to implementation of the Northeast Multispecies Sector Program, the multispecies fishery was managed with effort limits (Management Framework), complicating any analysis that attempts to track longer term changes in catch-to-quota and compare trends before and after the onset of the sector program.
+Prior to implementation of the Northeast Multispecies Sector Program, the groundfish fishery was managed with effort limits (Management Framework), complicating any analysis that attempts to track longer term changes in catch-to-quota and compare trends before and after the onset of the sector program.
 Moreover, the catch levels upon which effort limits were based were targets rather than limits, were not available for all species consistently through baseline years, and spanned multiple sectors of the fishery.
 For example, target total allowable catches for some stocks accounted for the sum of commercial landings, plus discards, recreational landings and Canadian landings, while for other cases only commercial landings were available for monitoring.
-As a result of these data discrepancies, comparison before and after the catch share program for this analysis would not be meaningful.
+As a result of these data discrepancies, comparisons before and after the catch share program are not very meaningful for this indicator.